-Power to the control panel is to be [ ] volt, [ ] phase.
+Power to the control panel is to be [ _____ ] volt, [ _____ ] phase.

-Polyester Hold-down Straps.
+_____ Hold-Down Straps.
+When oil/water separator(s) anchoring is required.

-When oil/water separator(s) anchoring is required, manufacturer provided corrosion resistant polyester hold-down straps with turnbuckles and a cable restraint system will be provided.
+Polyester corrosion resistant, hold-down straps with turnbuckles and a cable restraint system will be provided.

 Steel hold-down straps with neoprene liners shall be provided where polyester straps are not applicable.

-Prefabricated Concrete Deadmen Anchors.
+_____ Prefabricated Concrete Deadman Anchors.

-Pre-engineered and pre-fabricated concrete deadmen anchors may be an acceptable means of anchoring the oil/water separator(s) provided buoyancy calculations are submitted and signed by an engineer of the separator manufacturer.
+Pre-engineered and pre-fabricated concrete deadman anchors may be an acceptable means of anchoring the oil/water separator(s) provided buoyancy calculations are submitted and signed by an engineer of the separator manufacturer.

-The concrete deadmen must be supplied by the separator manufacturer and have been a standard product for at least five years.
+The concrete deadman anchors must be supplied by the separator manufacturer and have been a standard product for at least five years.

-All pre-fabricated concrete deadmen shall be sized and installed in accordance with the separator manufacturer’s guidelines.
+All pre-fabricated concrete deadman anchors shall be sized and installed in accordance with the separator manufacturer’s guidelines.

-Cylindrical and/or rectangular steel Grade Level Manways designed to AASHTO H20 requirements.
+_____ Cylindrical and/or rectangular steel Grade Level Manways designed to AASHTO H20 requirements.

-Grade Access Manholes will consist of:
+Grade Access Manways will consist of:

 Structural steel frames with integral concrete anchors and 12” deep steel concrete retention skirts.
-Manhole access covers shall be flush style, skid free composite construction with recessed picking handles for easy removal.
-All manholes will be H-20 truckload rated.
-Manholes shall be furnished by oil/water separator manufacturer.
+Manway access covers shall be flush style, skid free composite construction with recessed picking handles for easy removal.
+All manways will be H-20 truckload rated.
+Manways shall be furnished by oil/water separator manufacturer.

-Oil pump-out and oil level sensor riser pipes shall be recessed below one single grade access manhole or multiple manholes as shown on contract drawings.
+Oil pump-out and oil level sensor riser pipes shall be recessed below one single grade access manway or multiple manways as shown on contract drawings.

-All grade access manholes for a complete oil/water separator installation shall be supplied by the manufacturer for single source supply.
+All grade access manways for a complete oil/water separator installation shall be supplied by the manufacturer for single source supply.

-Spill Container:
+_____ Spill Container: